Driver Fatigue Accidents Lawyers in Rio Rancho, New Mexico

 Did Drowsy Driving Lead To The Truck Accident?
 We Can Investigate That Possibility

 Falling asleep while driving is a risk for a fatigued truck driver who is at the wheel all day.
 In extreme cases, instances of sleeping while driving have been reported.
-Our law firm can determine what the driver’s error was and use that information to build a compelling injury claim.
+Our law firm can determine what the truck driver’s error was and use that information to build a compelling injury claim.
 To schedule a no-fee, no-obligation consultation with an attorney, call 505-234-7837 or send an email.